auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 * Hom: homozygous mutation

-These variants are counted in two separate, but related ways:
+These variants are counted twice in two separate, but related ways:
 1) The total number of variants in a gene.
 2) The number of samples contributing one or more variants in a gene.